The Long Road of Scientific Communication (by Diego Fdez-Sevilla PhD)

 In research, not only it is difficult to find the original idea that sets you apart from the rest, and the language and format that allows you to engage with the receptivity of audiences.
 And to develop such idea to a point it gets perceptible and understandable by others.
 It is also a challenge to find recognition over the value of sharing an original idea, to promote inspiration, avoiding plagiarism, even by your own colleagues.

-In communication, as in many other parts of our life, it is not about what people do.
-It is even equally challenging to find those willing to stand up for others to defend what they see and recognise on their own …
+In communication, as in many other parts of our life, it is not about what people do to you.
+It is even equally challenging to find those willing to stand up for others to defend what they see and recognise by themselves …

 If we scientists do not trust other scientists, how are we expecting for society to trust scientists and what they have to offer?
 If scientists and science do not include “values” giving credit to their sources of inspiration with honesty, which values is science transmitting worth for society to engage with?
 Is “objective knowledge” a concept which represents what “science” is offering?